Umbria

 Perhaps Umbria has been overshadowed,

-in a way, by its near and much more famous Tuscany.
-The fact that the
+in a way, by the nearby and much more famous

-height and weather are the factors which have made Umbria offer throughout
+height and weather are factors which have made Umbria´s scemeru so magical and serene throughout practically the whole year.

-varied morphology of its scenery is its main feature and gives it a
+varied morphology of its scenery is its main feature which in travellers´eyes is “perfect imperfection”

-Umbri that was the name of the first tribe that settled in the region
+Umbri which was the name of the first tribe that settled in the region

 in the 6th century BC.
 The Etruscans were the great enemies